midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (h) In Thunar, press Ctrl+M, click View, and uncheck Show File Highlight;

-(i) Get used to used opening external drives in Thunar via the CLI (this is not the same as managing external drives fully through the CLI and requires enabling volume management in thunar preferences); currently, external drives are not visible upon plug due to the sidebar text being hidden; this is one of the listed problems in problems-to-be-fixed.txt;
+(i) Get used to used opening external drives in Thunar via the CLI (this is not the same as managing external drives fully through the CLI and requires enabling volume management in Thunar preferences); currently, external drives are not visible upon plug due to the sidebar text being hidden; this is one of the listed problems in problems-to-be-fixed.txt;

 (j) Note that the rofi files here assume you have flatpak Firefox and GIMP installed; if you use other apps, a simple change to the app names in the relevant rofi files is all you need to do; but you might have to manually adjust the rofi width to make the title of your apps cleanly fit fully within the rofi menu.
 But if you use something besides Firefox, as far as I know, you won't be able to apply Firefox's chrome files, and you won't be able to use the Firefox Temporary Extensions (Speed Dial and YouTube Speed Controller);